Definition of transubstantiation

-First Known Use of TRANSUBSTANTIATION
+First Known Use of transubstantiation

-Seen & Heard
+Seen and Heard

 What made you want to look up transubstantiation?
 Please tell us where you read or heard it (including the quote, if possible).